lifewatch/DEEP-OC-underwater-noise-classification/README.md

 │
 ├── README.md              <- The top-level README for developers using this project.
 │
-├── VERSION                <- audio_vessel_classifier version file
+├── VERSION                <- audio-vessel-classifier version file
 │
 ├── .sqa/                  <- CI/CD configuration files
 │
-├── audio_vessel_classifier    <- Source code for use in this project.
+├── audio-vessel-classifier    <- Source code for use in this project.
 │   │
-│   ├── __init__.py        <- Makes audio_vessel_classifier a Python module
+│   ├── __init__.py        <- Makes audio-vessel-classifier a Python module
 │   │
 │   ├── api.py             <- Main script for the integration with DEEPaaS API
 │   |
-│   ├── config.py          <- Configuration file to define Constants used across audio_vessel_classifier
+│   ├── config.py          <- Configuration file to define Constants used across audio-vessel-classifier
 │   │
 │   └── misc.py            <- Misc functions that were helpful accross projects
 │